Hi Christina,

 Ah yes!
 It’s a delicate balance really, as we all need the shut off point, when our children are asleep and we can stop, spend time with our partners and ourselves and feel whole again.
-All my children have resisted bedtime at some point, or woken up after being asleep to find me again.
-However, I’ve learnt a few things along the way that may be of interest.

 First, I’ve noticed that the more important it is to me that they go to sleep early, whether it’s because I feel I have to get something done, or I want some time with my husband, or I’m just tired myself, the more I push the more they resist.
 Drifting to sleep is a process of energy, it is when we connect with our spiritual selves for the night, and therefore how our children feel before sleep, both within themselves and around themselves, effects the process of getting to sleep.
 Whenever I’ve been in a place of worry or frustration that they won’t get to sleep, the longer it takes for them to drift.